This Month, Bridget talks about The Rehabilitation Act of 1973.

 Catholic high school experience regardless of ability or disability.

-Ryan works at Notre Dame High School.
+Now, Ryan works at Notre Dame High School.
 He loves it

 because he can see all his past teachers, he is very familiar with the school